 How Does My Child’s Schedule Change After Playschool?

-When your child starts preschool, he is effectively forced to change the routine he has been used to all his life!
-Imagine this, he is cranky when he misses a nap at home.
-In preschool, he is asked to nap at a different time, and as if that is not enough, he will be in a new place, away from home, away from mommy and surrounded by friendly-but-strange faces.
-Anxiety and insecurity enter the scene very quickly and it all translates into “I don’t want to go to school!” and other wails every day.
-Further, just as consistency in routine helps him trust his care provider, he feels threatened by adults who disrupts his schedule, in this case, the preschool teachers, which obviously is not desirable.
+When your kids start preschool, they are effectively forced to change the routine they have been used to.
+Imagine this—they are cranky when they miss a nap at home.
+In preschool, they will be asked to nap at a different time, and as if that is not enough, they will be in a new place, away from home, away from mommy, and surrounded by friendly but strange faces.

-What are the Major Routine Changes for a Pre-Schooler?
+What Are The Major Routine Changes For a Pre-Schooler?

 1. Wake Up Time